kanekosh/Dymos_parallel_analysis/scaling_study/memory_usage.md

 The `setup` call requires nearly constant memory per processor, therefore the total memory usage of all processors is close to linear w.r.t. the number of processor.
 With `mpirun -n 16`, it runs out of the memory (64 GB) during `setup`.

-## Dymos+OAS problem using subproblem for OAS analyses - did not help!
+## 2. Dymos+OAS problem using subproblems for OAS analyses - did not help
 Above, I directly put OAS analysis as a group under the dynamics group.
 This results in a very big single OpenMDAO model that has access to all OAS components and variables.
 I'd call this a *monolithic* approach.